Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

 * * * * *

 * 2022-02-07: Conduit implemented ACL a couple of weeks ago, [Matrix Spec version is nowadays 1.2](https://matrix.org/blog/2022/02/02/matrix-v-1-2-release), but [no Element supports knocking from room version 7 (of Matrix 1.1)](https://github.com/vector-im/element-meta/issues/43) to my knowledge.
+* 2022-07-29: Conduit has had room versions 7, 8 and 9 for some time now, Matrix Spec version has been at version 1.3 for a couple of weeks (2022-06-16), Dendrite has supported room version 10 since around that time, Synapse has it in rc that hopefully releases next week and Elements still don't support knocking (from Matrix room version 7).